EKennard/Fun-Times/README.md

 # Fun-Times

-## A place for me to practice html, css, and JS
+## A place for me to learn and practice html, css, and JS

 ####  - Noughts and Crosses - an IA generted game with loads of JS explanations to help me learn as I wealked along with it